cea-hpc/modules/doc/source/module.rst

   :subcmd:`config` sub-command when changing this configuration option from its default value.
 See :envvar:`MODULES_SITECONFIG` description for details.

+ .. mconfig:: hide_auto_loaded

+  Tag automatically loaded modules ``hidden-loaded``

+  Default is ``0``.
+The :envvar:`MODULES_HIDE_AUTO_LOADED` environment
+  variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

+  .. only:: html

+     .. versionadded:: 5.5

  .. mconfig:: home

   Location of Modules package main directory.